What Is an Asset Purchase of a Business?

 Types of Purchased Assets

-There are a number of purchased assets to consider when managing an asset purchase.
+There are several purchased assets to consider when managing an asset purchase.
 The list includes:

 - Accounting packages